 Our Food Shed

 We think of the lands and resources producing our food, and the channels that bring that food from farmer to eater, as our food shed.
 As a food hub, one of our primary functions is to orchestrate the components of the food shed to maximize effective production, storage, distribution, and use of our local agricultural goods and resources.
-We achieve this goal through operating Sweet Beet Market and through restaurant and food pantry partnerships.
+We achieve this goal through operating Sweet Beet Market, assessing the possibility of wholesale distribution, and community partnerships.

 Our Service Area

 Our service area is nestled in central/southwest New Hampshire and includes five counties: Sullivan, Cheshire, Merrimack, Hillsborough and Grafton.

 We prioritize local goods produced in this 30-mile radius.
 That means that we give special value to products that meet our definition of local, whether it be sourcing for Sweet Beet Market or distributing to local restaurants.